original-picture/JUCE/README-fork.md

     It seems to work on ubuntu, but it might break on other distros that use different window managers
 - [ ] `grabFocus` doesn't seem to do anything on macOS,
   - but I don't think it's my fault
-- [ ] setVisible changes z order on macOS
+- [ ] setVisible changes z order on ~~macOS~~ all platforms
-  - children are reordered correctly, so I think it's fine
+    - I don't remember whether it did this before
+- [ ] child windows incorrectly showing on the taskbar on linux

 # Performance
 - [ ] at least on windows, there is a small but perceptible delay when clicking on a parent window